davehorner/cargo-e/cargo-e/README.md

 <!-- Version notice -->
 <p style="font-style: italic; color: #ccc; margin-top: 0.5em;">
-  You are reading documentation version <span id="doc-version" style="color: white;">0.1.21</span>.
+  You are reading documentation version <span id="doc-version" style="color: white;">0.1.22</span>.
-  If this does not match the version displayed above, then you're not reading the latest documentation!
+  If this does not match the version displayed above, then you're not reading the latest documentation.
 </p>

 ## Addendum